 School Cancellation Protocols & Safety

 Every year we experience the need to cancel school due to a variety of reasons which is why I’d like to share more information regarding protocols that guide our decisions and precautions we’re taking to ensure our students and staff understand what to do in the event an emergency situation arises during the school day.
-The decision to cancel/close school due to any reason is one that we take seriously and with great caution, care, and concern—caution that we’re making an informed decision based on credible information from key sources, care that our decision supports the safety and well-being of students and staff, and concern that we’re taking into account all of the variables that cancelling school will inevitably impact.
+The decision to delay, cancel, or have an early dismissal due to any reason is one that we take seriously and with great caution, care, and concern—caution that we’re making an informed decision based on credible information from key sources, care that our decision supports the safety and well-being of students and staff, and concern that we’re taking into account all of the variables that cancelling school will inevitably impact.

 Please reference this 1-page PDF for a quick summary of Urbandale CSD_Procedures and Notifications and review the information below for context regarding each scenario.